2011 Bulgaria anti-Romani protests: Political reaction

 According to the BBC, President Georgy Parvanov called on the protesters for "an end to the language of hatred".
 Parvanov and Prime Minister Boyko Borisov called a meeting of the national security council to address the issue.

 These protests came before the presidential elections on 23 October.
 Far-right Ataka party leader Volen Siderov tried to capitalise on the tensions and called for the death penalty to be reinstated and for Romani "ghettos" to be dismantled.

 The United Nations and the OSCE condemned the demonstrations and the violence.

 International reaction

 Reuters attributed the protests and civil disturbances to the lack of an effective justice system in the country.
 Russian media emphasized the ethnic nature of the societal polarizations, expressing the belief that the Roma are indirectly benefiting from positive discrimination on the part of law enforcement agents.

 Trial

 In January 2012, Kiril Rashkov was convicted of making death threats against two villagers from Katunitsa.
-He was sentenced to 3 and a half years in jail.
+He was sentenced to 3 1/2 years in jail.